szhou12/chrome-extension-practice/README.md

     * mainly to handle API calls.
 * `"action"`: associate user's actions with anything specified here
     * `"default_icon"`: meaning there're some behaviors that will be triggered when the user clicks on the icon.
 Such behaviors can be defined in `"background.js"`
     * `"permissions": ["tabs", "activeTab"]`: VERY IMPORTANT!
-Gives the extension the permission to access user's data
+Gives the extension the permission to access user's data (e.g. tabs that user opened)
         * `"tabs"`: permission to access user's all open tabs in the browser.
-(May be audited by the Google Chrome team for the purpose)
+(May be audited by the Google Chrome team for the purpose of accessing all tabs)
         * `"activeTab"`: permission to access ONLY the current tab the user is on.
     * `"default_popup"`: specify the HTML file that will be displayed when the user clicks on the icon.
         * This HTML page rendering a popup window stands alone as a mini-application.
 You can style it with CSS and add javascript to it.